gregor-dietrich/Jarvis/README.md

 ### Windows

-- Visual Studio 2022
-- Toolset v143, C++20
+- Visual Studio 2022, Toolset v143, C++20
 - Set "-logLevel 4" in Debugging arguments
 - Adjust dependency paths (see "C/C++ -> General" and "Linker -> General")

-You can (probably?) also use CMake (with or without VSCode+extensions) instead.
+- You can (probably?) also use CMake (with or without VSCode+extensions) instead of Visual Studio.

-### Linux
+### Unix

-- gcc-12 won't work, use gcc-11 instead
+- gcc-12 seemed to have some issues for me, use gcc-11 instead
 - tested with gcc-11.3.0-12 on a Debian 12 VM:

 ```